microsoft/FLAML/README.md

     <br>
 </p>

+:fire: FLAML supports AutoML and Hyperparameter Tuning in [Microsoft Fabric Data Science](https://learn.microsoft.com/en-us/fabric/data-science/automated-machine-learning-fabric).
+In addition, we've introduced Python 3.11 support, along with a range of new estimators, and comprehensive integration with MLflow—thanks to contributions from the Microsoft Fabric product team.

 :fire: Heads-up: We have migrated [AutoGen](https://microsoft.github.io/autogen/) into a dedicated [github repository](https://github.com/microsoft/autogen).
 Alongside this move, we have also launched a dedicated [Discord](https://discord.gg/pAbnFJrkgZ) server and a [website](https://microsoft.github.io/autogen/) for comprehensive documentation.

 :fire: The automated multi-agent chat framework in [AutoGen](https://microsoft.github.io/autogen/) is in preview from v2.0.0.